 The Foundation is operationally active while activities are focused on the area of the Federal Republic of Germany.

 The NABU-Foundation acquired the first nature conservation areas in 2003.
 It now owns about 18026 hectares (approx. 44543 acres) distributed almost 300 nature conservation areas.
 NABU-Stiftung is planning to take over more areas with great importance for nature with the aim of creating compact areas which can be effectively managed in terms of nature conservation in the long term.

 The NABU-Foundation orients its area management to conserving and improving the biotope quality of its nature conservation areas which it aims at securing permanently for nature under Foundation ownership.
 Depending on the habitat, different approaches are pursued which are closely coordinated with local nature conservation authorities.

 Biotopes that depend on regular use or care, such as grassland or green wetland, are leased to regional farmers for extensive use under nature conservation conditions or are put into the care of local NABU groups.
 If indicated under nature conservation aspects, areas owned by the Foundation are no longer exploited.
 Nature can then "return to nature".
 Near-natural forests owned by the Foundation, for example, can thus develop into the primeval forests of tomorrow without any further interference.

-To build up the foundation assets, NABU-Stiftung is campaigning for endowments by private nature lovers.
+To build up the foundation assets, the NABU-Foundation is campaigning for endowments by private nature lovers.
 The endowment capital remains permanently untouched, and the capital yields are the basis for lasting and successful nature conservation work.
-In addition, the work of NABU-Stiftung is financed through donations, inheritances and external funds from public and private institutions raised for specific projects.
+In addition, the work of the NABU-Foundation is financed through donations, inheritances and external funds from public and private institutions raised for specific projects.
 The endowment capital currently amounts to about €5.2 million.